weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

     fully operational.
 Therefore, you cannot test the policy at this time to validate that it is working properly.

-## Task 3: Confirming the Status of the Custom DLP policy
+## Task 3: Confirm the Status of the Custom DLP policy

 In the prior task, you created a custom DLP policy.
 The task also indicated that it can take up to 24 hours for the policy to become active (i.e. to propagate